miouge/manga-java-tools/README.md

 manga-java-tool is a tool to crop out the useless pictures areas of manga picture's ebooks

-I personnally designed it to automate some/any/most or all tasks when i want to process (PDF or CBZ or CBR) MANGA files in order to crop out most of the useless pictures areas (white or black margins) then to repack the result into PDF or CBZ files.
+I personnally designed it to automate some/any/most or all tasks when i want to process many MANGA files (PDF or CBZ or CBR) in order to crop out most of the useless pictures areas (white or black margins) then to repack the result into PDF or CBZ files.

-I did this because i read my mangas on a 7'8 inch Reader that have options to stretch picture either using full width or full height of the screen.
+I did this because i read my mangas on a Pocket Book 7'8 inch Reader that have options to stretch pictures either using full width or full height of the screen.
 Doing such, i maximize the display of the device to ease the reading.

 ### Prerequisites

 - [ ] You will need to have Java 8 + eclipse Java 2021-03 or greater installed
 - [ ] You will need to have the jars dependencies installed (into ext/ of the jre)